 The jury is still out on the origins of SARS-CoV-2, the coronavirus that causes the Covid-19 disease.
 But laboratory release is still well and truly on the cards, as acknowledged recently by an international panel of experts, as a possibility alongside natural origins.

-The Lancet COVID-19 Commission in its fourth and has called for further scientific investigation into both possibilities, as “identification of the origin of the virus will help to prevent future pandemics.”
+The Lancet COVID-19 Commission in its fourth and final report has called for further scientific investigation into both possibilities, as “identification of the origin of the virus will help to prevent future pandemics.”

 The search for the origin thus far has remained incomplete and inconclusive, the report said.

 Notably, laboratory-associated escape of the virus has been deemed feasible by the expert panel; however it is important to know what this scenario entails.
 Three possibilities are noted:

 a researcher got infected collecting virus samples in the field,

 a researcher got infected in the laboratory while studying the natural virus, and

 a researcher got infected in the laboratory while studying the genetically modified virus.